-Before you put that round-the-world budget in ink, however, don’t make the mistake many before you have made by overlooking these hidden expense categories.
+Before you put that round-the-world travel budget in ink, however, don’t make the mistake many before you have made by overlooking hidden expense categories.
 These are all going to cost you more beyond the basics of food, transportation, admission costs, and lodging.

 Jabs in the arm aren’t just a smart prevention measure for your health: in some cases you are supposed to show proof of those jabs to enter a country.
-(As in the map at the top, for Yellow Fever.)
+(As in the countries in the map at the top, for Yellow Fever.)
 Unless you are lucky enough to have a local health clinic doling them out for free or cheap, or you have a platinum insurance policy at that job you’re about to quit, the cost of these will easily run into the hundreds of dollars.

 Money-saving tip: For shots that require a series of two or three, you can get the latter one(s) in a city like Bangkok or Panama City for less.
+Almost any country outside the USA has better health care options for less.

 Not everyone buys travel insurance, but it only takes one motorbike accident or bad fall on a trail to make you wish you did.
 Policies can be as low as a night’s lodging a month if you shop around and aren’t trying to include “hazardous activities.”
 If you can avoid the U.S.—the most ridiculously overpriced health care system—you will pay less.

 Money-saving tip: Getting a higher deductible makes sense if you’ve got a stash of money to pay reasonable everyday costs and only use the insurance for a real calamity.
+On the other hand, if you’ll be in remote areas a lot, you’ll want good evacuation insurance.
+Read the offerings carefully and pick the policy that’s the best match.

 Expensive Admission & Tour Fees